 One more unique feature is the “Tasks” section.
 CrowdFlower, the most frequented crowdsourcing company, is behind this task.

-In general, you can expect simple tasks that are not possible to be done by machines, so human efforts are invariably involved (this is similar to Amazon Turk, that famous microtask site owned by the online shop giant, Amazon.com) like consolidation of critical information for businesses, transcribing audio files, and things that fall along this line.
+In general, you can expect simple tasks that are not possible to be done by machines, so human efforts are invariably involved (this is similar to Amazon Turk, that famous microtask site owned by the online shop giant, Amazon.com) like consolidation of critical information for businesses, transcribing audio files, reviews, and things that fall along this line.

-While Mturk pays in cash for committing certain tasks, you get to earn points here.
+While Mturk pays in cash back for committing certain tasks, you get to earn points here.

 This is like YouTube of Swagbuck’s creation.
-How it works is that you view 10 videos and you make 3 Swag bucks.
+How it works is by watching videos you make 3 Swag bucks per view.

 Obviously, this is not a lot.
-However, if you enjoy and spend time looking at lots of videos on a regular basis, why not make some Swag bucks as you spend time on them.
+However, if you enjoy and spend time watching videos on a regular basis, why not make some Swag bucks as you spend time on them.

 I sometimes wonder why no other survey site (CashCrate or Global Test Market included) offer this feature that is so cool!